oslokommune/okctl/userdocs/src/getting-started/install.md

+## Prerequisites

-To download the latest release, make sure you have the required pre-requisites.
+To download the latest release, make sure you have the required [prerequisites](/getting-started/prerequisites/).
 Then run the command matching your operating system.

-## Prerequisites

 ## Linux